 The Company owns or leases various properties in the U.S. for the Company's operations and administrative staff that support the independent commission sales agents and independent contractors.
-The carrier segment's primary facilities are located in Jacksonville, Florida, Rockford, Illinois and Madisonville, Kentucky.
+The carrier segment's primary facilities are located in Jacksonville, Florida and Rockford, Illinois.
 The multimodal segment's primary facilities are located in Jacksonville, Florida.
-In addition, the Company's corporate headquarters are located in Jacksonville, Florida and RMCS is located in Madisonville, Kentucky.
-The Madisonville, Kentucky and Rockford, Illinois facilities of the carrier segment are owned by the Company.
+In addition, the Company's corporate headquarters are located in Jacksonville, Illinois facility of the carrier segment is owned by the Company.
 All other facilities are leased.